pluginpizza/hide-admin-icons/readme.txt

 Hide Admin Icons hides the navigation menu icons and admin page title icons.
 The menu icons remain visible when the menu is in its collapsed state.

+### Bug Reports

+Do you want to report a bug or suggest a feature for Hide Admin Icons?
+Best to do so in the [Hide Admin Icons repository on GitHub](https://github.com/pluginpizza/hide-admin-icons/).

 == Installation ==

 1. Download the plugin archive and expand it.